-FedEx charges about $62 to send a 40-pound suitcase from New York to Chicago in two business days.
+FedEx charges about $62 to send a 55-pound suitcase from New York to Chicago in two business days—significantly less than the $100 overweight fee on some major airlines.
 And there’s no need to wait in lines at the check-in desk and baggage carousel when sending luggage through the mail.
 For more information, read Should You Check or Ship Your Bags?

 Upgrade Your Luggage

-Overweight baggage fees, which apply each way and per bag, can amount to thousands of dollars over several trips for passengers who don’t travel light.
+Overweight baggage fees, which apply each way and per bag, can amount to hundreds of dollars over several trips for passengers who don’t travel light.
 Because most high-quality luggage brands are designed to be both lightweight and exceptionally long-lasting, they can help frequent travelers avoid overweight baggage fees over time.